 − Machine the cores directly to the mould insert plate or mould plate

 − Machine the cores to separate pieces of mould steel and attach the piece to the mould assembly.

-8. The selection of the manufacturing process among the options mentioned in the previous question, depends upon _____
+8. The selection of the manufacturing process depends upon ____________

 a) chemical reactivity between the mould material and the di-electric fluid

 d) number of parts to be machined

 Explanation: The selection depends on the core dimensions and shapes.
 High and narrow cores or cores with sharp shapes are easiest to manufacture with separate parts.
 Special cases are core pins.
 Core pins are used in making small diameter holes to castings.

 9. The wire EDM process is used for making moulds with high drafted walls.

 Explanation: Like every wall in the mould opening direction, the core walls are also drafted.
 It is rather difficult to make high drafted walls with a milling machine.
 Especially in the case of injection moulding or high pressure die casting moulds where the accuracy requirements are very high.
 The wire ED machine produces these shapes accurately with ease.